surveilr/www.surveilr.com/lib/pattern/ai-context-middleware/ingest/regime/hipaa/FII-SCF-IAC-0007-164-308a3iiA.audit.prompt.md

 **Audit Context:**

   * **Audit Standard/Framework:** HIPAA
-  * **Control's Stated Purpose/Intent:** "The intent of this control is to ensure that access to electronic Protected Health Information (ePHI) is strictly controlled and that employees who have access are properly authorized and supervised."
+  * **Control's Stated Purpose/Intent:** "To ensure that procedures for the authorization and/or supervision of employees who work with EPHI or in locations where it might be accessed are implemented effectively."
     Control Code: 164.308(a)(3)(ii)(A)
-Control Question: Have you implemented procedures for the authorization and/or supervision of employees who work with ePHI or in locations where it might be accessed?
+    Control Question: Have you implemented procedures for the authorization and/or supervision of employees who work with EPHI or in locations where it might be accessed?
 (A)
     Internal ID (Foreign Integration Identifier as FII): FII-SCF-IAC-0007, FII-SCF-IAC-0007.1
   * **Policy/Process Description (for context on intent and expected evidence):**
-    "This policy establishes a framework for the authorization and supervision of employees who have access to electronic Protected Health Information (ePHI).
-It outlines the responsibilities of various departments, including HR and IT, in managing access controls and ensuring proper training and supervision of employees."
+    "This policy outlines the procedures for the authorization and supervision of employees who work with Electronic Protected Health Information (EPHI) or in locations where it might be accessed.
+It ensures compliance with HIPAA requirements while leveraging Surveilr for effective evidence collection and management.
+The organization is committed to implementing and maintaining procedures for the authorization and supervision of employees who interact with EPHI."
-  * **Provided Evidence for Audit:** "OSquery results show user permissions for employees with access to ePHI, API logs verify access control settings in the SaaS application, quarterly access review signed logs by HR Manager, and training logs demonstrating employee training completion."
+  * **Provided Evidence for Audit:** "Evidence includes role-based access control configurations collected via Surveilr, signed acknowledgment forms from employees regarding their access rights, and logs from monitoring tools demonstrating user activity related to EPHI access."

 **Requirements for Your Audit Report (Structured format):**

 # Official Audit Report: HIPAA - 164.308(a)(3)(ii)(A)

 **Overall Audit Result: [PASS/FAIL]**
-**Date of Audit:** [Current Date, e.g., 2023-10-05] **Auditor Role:** HIPAA Auditor
+**Date of Audit:** [Current Date, e.g., 2025-07-28] **Auditor Role:** HIPAA Auditor
 **Control Code:** 164.308(a)(3)(ii)(A)
-**Control Question:** Have you implemented procedures for the authorization and/or supervision of employees who work with ePHI or in locations where it might be accessed?
+**Control Question:** Have you implemented procedures for the authorization and/or supervision of employees who work with EPHI or in locations where it might be accessed?
 (A)
 **Internal ID (FII):** FII-SCF-IAC-0007, FII-SCF-IAC-0007.1
-**Control's Stated Purpose/Intent:** The intent of this control is to ensure that access to electronic Protected Health Information (ePHI) is strictly controlled and that employees who have access are properly authorized and supervised.
+**Control's Stated Purpose/Intent:** To ensure that procedures for the authorization and/or supervision of employees who work with EPHI or in locations where it might be accessed are implemented effectively.

 ## 1. Executive Summary